 In this new media age, where everyone is both a consumer and publisher, it seems we are increasingly moving toward opposing extremes and bedding down into our own respective interpretive camps as we respond as individuals to this crisis.
 We are willing to defend our opinions to the death, or at least to the point of tiring our opponents into submission in wars fought on social media.

-There are many interpretive camps, each with their own particular take on the current situation, but I think we can say that each can be categorised into one of two broader camps.
+There are many interpretive camps, each with its own particular take on the current situation, but I think we can say that each can be categorised into one of two broader camps.

 In the first camp, there are those more inclined to support the dominant narratives shared by the mainstream media as they largely trust the facts and science and the authoritative voices of those that administer civilisation, who might refer to as the ‘establishment’.

-In the second, there are others who automatically reject the narratives of the mainstream and the so-called ‘establishment’, preferring instead to listen to dissenting voices.
-Much insightful sense-making is formed here, and so too where one is most likely to encounter conspiracy theories.
+In the second, there are others who automatically reject the narratives of the mainstream and the so-called establishment, preferring instead to listen to dissenting voices.
+Much insightful sense-making is formed here, but so too where one is most likely to encounter conspiracy theories.

 For those with the tendency to veer towards conspiracy thinking, the logic it seems goes something like this: the establishment use the press and ‘facts and science’ to conduct their oppression.
 The press should not be believed, neither must their ‘facts and science’ be true.
 Therefore the counternarratives of the conspiracy theorists are preferable and more enlightened.

 The reason conspiracy theories thrive is due in part to the failures of the establishment and the narratives of the mainstream themselves.
 We sense we are being lied to, so we fill in the gaps.
 Sometimes a conspiracy theory that fills the gap turns out to be factual or partly true; other times, they veer much closer to the ridiculous and dangerous.